 Properties Of Zinc Nitrate Formula

-Zn(NO3)2 is non-combustible compound but it has the ability to enhance the burning of combustible compounds.
+Zn(NO3)2 is a non-combustible compound but it has the ability to enhance the burning of combustible compounds.
 Inhaling this inorganic chemical may lead to sore throat and severe coughing.
 When it comes in contact with skin and eyes it causes redness and pain.
 Ingesting this compound leads to nausea, abdominal pain, etc.

 To learn more about Zinc Nitrate formula from the expert faculties at BYJU’S, register now!